madicen/jj-tui/README.md

 The application supports these key user workflows:

 ### 1. Commit Navigation
-- View commit history in a visual graph with split-pane layout
+- View commit history in a visual graph with split-pane layout (graph + changed files)
-- Navigate with keyboard shortcuts or mouse
+- Navigate with keyboard shortcuts or mouse; Tab switches focus between graph and files panes
 - See commit details, authors, and timestamps
-- View changed files for each commit in a separate scrollable pane
+- View changed files for each commit in the files pane; move files to parent/child commits (`[` / `]`) or revert (`v`)
-- Click to switch focus between graph and files panes
+- Mouse scroll works on the focused pane

 ### 2. Commit Management
-- Edit commits (checkout with `jj edit`)
+- Edit commits (checkout with `jj edit` — press `e` or Enter on the commit you want to work on)
 - Squash commits into their parents
 - Rebase commits onto different parents
 - Create new commits (including from immutable parents like `main`)
+- Move files between commits: split a file into a new parent or child commit (`[` / `]` with files pane focused)
+- Revert file changes in a commit (`v` with files pane focused)
 - Immutable commit protection (cannot modify pushed commits)

 ### 3. Bookmark Management
-- Create bookmarks on any mutable commit
+- Create bookmarks on any mutable commit (`m` in graph view)
+- Create a bookmark from a ticket on your **current commit** (Tickets tab → Enter)
 - Move existing bookmarks to different commits
 - Delete bookmarks when no longer needed